 Sometimes, when adults speak of mutual respect, they mean that if a teen doesn’t respect them as authority, they won’t respect the teen as a person in return.
 But sometimes parents need to remember that they need to earn respect as authority.
 It is reasonable to expect your teen to respect you as a person.
 But teens do not accept “I am your mother/father, and you must respect me” as a valid claim.
 Demanding respect as authority will always lead to resentment from a teen.

 We know you love us.
 We know raising us is hard.
-But these five examples of bad parenting (at least from our perspective) are easy to change.
+But these five examples of annoying things that parents do (at least from our perspective) are easy to change.
 And we’d be so grateful.